affixalex/passer/README.md

 [![Documentation Status](https://readthedocs.org/projects/passer/badge/?version=latest)](http://passer.readthedocs.org/en/latest)
 [![Gitter chat](https://badges.gitter.im/hypoalex/passer.png)](https://gitter.im/hypoalex/passer)

+# NOTE: THIS IS PRE-ALPHA QUALITY! #

+This doesn't do anything yet.
+The Python gRPC implementation was beta last time I worked on this, as was version 3 of Protocol Buffers.
+This project couldn't be reasonably used in a production system until both of these projects were released, along with protobufs V3.

+Now that they have been, I'm looking at this again!

-This is an implementation of [the Sparrow task scheduler design](sparrow.pdf) using Python 3.5 and [grpc](http://www.grpc.io/) instead of Java and Swift.
+This aims to be an implementation of [the Sparrow task scheduler design](sparrow.pdf)using Python 3.5 and [grpc](http://www.grpc.io/) instead of Java and Swift.
 Documentation will use terminology from the design paper, so it is worth reading.
 Note that this is an idiomatic Python implementation and not a 1:1 port of [the Java Sparrow implementation](https://github.com/radlab/sparrow/),